leostratus/llc-javascript-2/OUTLINE.md

 If you said 3, well, your intuition was good.
 Except, it turns out that Javascript doesn't do that.
 Instead we have 8.
 Why did this happen?

-There is some Javascript magic here called 'hoisting'.

-You'll notice in Javascript that you can do this:

-baz();

-function baz(){
-    alert("Whoa, called the function before declaring it..? how does this magic work?");
-}

 Well, this works because the Javascript engine does operations to reorganize your Javascript when it encounters it.